ripterdust/ripterdust/README.md

 - 👋 Hi, I’m @ripterdust
 - 👀 I’m interested in React.js and rubiks cubes.
-- 🌱 I’m currently learning React.js and Javascript.
+- 🌱 I’m currently working with Reactjs, expressjs and mongodb
 - 💞️ I’m looking to collaborate on open source projects.
 - 📫 How to reach me ...